Having your own culinary herb garden is something every home cook or chef should include in their bag of tricks.

 Evergreen perennials such as lavender and thyme will stay green all year.
 Growth will slow in the winter months, but the plants will stay green making a prettier landscape in the colder months.

 Designing your herb garden can be a very rewarding process.
 It’s best to sketch out a rough plan on paper first before beginning to plant.
 In the planning phase, consider such things as the amount of sunlight your herbs will require, the proximity to your kitchen and the size of the herbs at maturity.
 Read our five tips for planning your herb garden to get started.

 During the planning stage also consider how you will irrigate the garden.
 Established plantings will generally only need to be watered once or twice a week.
 But new gardens take a bit more care.
 Consider how to make watering easier by setting up an automatic watering system.
-You may wish to include a drip irrigation systems in your overall design plan or ensure there is easy access to a hose where you can setup a sprinkler with a timer.
+You may wish to include a drip irrigation system in your overall design plan or ensure there is easy access to a hose where you can set up a sprinkler with a timer.

 Growing Herbs in Pots for the Home Herb Garden